/usr/bin/ulimit [-f] [blocks]

 Maximum CPU seconds per process.

 Largest single file allowed.
-Limited by the size of the filesystem (see df(1M)).
+Limited to the size of the filesystem and capabilities of the filesystem.
+See df(1M).

 The maximum size of a process's heap in kilobytes.